vblanco20-1/vulkan-guide/docs/gpudriven/mesh_rendering.md

 };
 ```

 When an object is registered, it gets converted into a RenderObject and inserted into the `renderables` array.
-For the mesh and material, they will look up into a hashmap, and if the material isnt already in the array, it will get added there.
+For the mesh and material, they will look up into a hashmap, and if the material isn't already in the array, it will get added there.

 Registering an object will also add it to the relevant mesh passes.
 ```cpp